49 Amazing Craft Ideas for Seniors

 49. Tealight Snowmen

 Think of all the ways to use these little snowmen: tree ornament, necklace, refrigerator magnet and lapel pin.
+My favorite flameless tealights have a cool white flame and an on/off switch.
 Find the directions for making the snowmen at Onelittleproject, and then follow your imagination.

 © 2013 Loraine Brummer